chaimaB/AppWebDistribuee/README.md

 # AppWebDistribuee
 Projet application web distribuée.

-SPRING BOOT MICROCSERVICE USING SPRING, EUREKA, ZUUL, DOCKER This project is created to get experience on Microservices.
+SPRING BOOT MICROCSERVICE USING SPRING BOOT, NODEJS, EUREKA, ZUUL, DOCKER This project is created to get experience on Microservices.
 This is a simple project for projects managment.

 **There are four microservices:**